::before and ::after Pseudo‑Elements in CSS

 Organise Sass with partials and mixins so stylesheets stay readable, reusable, easier to change, and less likely to hide component‑level side effects.

-opacityCSS `opacity` controls transparency, from fully opaque to invisible.
-Here, I explain how it works, its interaction with layout, with practical examples.
+opacityCSS opacity controls transparency, from fully opaque to invisible.
+Here, I explain how it works, its interaction with layout and practical examples.

 !important in CSSUnderstand why !important in CSS creates cascade, specificity, consistency, and maintenance problems, plus when an override may still be defensible.